dthain/compilers-fa25/syllabus.md

 If, after talking to the TA, you are unconvinced, you can bring it up with Prof. Thain.

-grades are weighted as follows:
+Final grades are weighted as follows:
 Written Homeworks 20%, Programming Assignments 40%, Midterm 20%, Final 20%.

 ## Academic Code of Honor

-As a student at Notre Dame, you are bound by the [Academic Code of Honor] (http://honorcode.nd.edu), which states:
+As a student at Notre Dame, you are bound by the [Academic Code of Honor](http://honorcode.nd.edu), which states:

 *As a member of the Notre Dame community, I acknowledge that it is my responsibility to learn and abide by principles of intellectual honesty and academic integrity, and therefore I will not participate in or tolerate academic dishonesty.*